model-checking/kani-vscode-extension/README.md

 ## Installation

-This extension is still in beta and yet to be ready to be published on the marketplace.
+This extension is still in beta and has not yet been published on the marketplace.
 If you wish to use it now, you can download the binary from the [github page](https://github.com/model-checking/kani-vscode-extension) and install it manually.

 ### Install through the Binary